-Native American Connections is here to help you on your path toward recovery and wellness by providing General Mental Health Services and Intensive Outpatient Programs.
+Native American Connections is here to help you on your path toward recovery and wellness by providing substance use and co-occurring treatment services.

-General mental health services may include individual, group or family therapy, outreach and engagement, case management, medication monitoring, behavior management and life skills.
+Services may include outreach and engagement; individual, group or family therapy; case management; peer support; behavior management and life skills.

 Adult Substance Use